chrultrabook/docs/docs/faq.md

    * `mkdir -p /boot/efi/EFI/BOOT`
    * `cp /boot/efi/EFI/[distro name from above]/grubx64.efi /boot/efi/EFI/BOOT/BOOTX64.efi`

-then reboot to test.
+   * Then reboot to test.
 What we're doing is copying the grub EFI boot stub from the OS installed location to the location the firmware is expecting (/EFI/BOOT/BOOTX64.efi) on the EFI system partition (ESP), which most (Debian/Ubuntu-based?) distros will mount at /boot/efi.
 You may need to adjust slightly for your distro, but these instructions should work in most cases.

 **I'm running Legacy boot firmware now - can I switch to the UEFI firmware?**
 * You can, but your existing OS install won't boot.
 You'll need to either reinstall the OS (often the easiest course of action), or you can attempt to migrate your existing install, but this isn't ideal and should be considered unsupported.